-10 Simple Rules for Good Communication
+10 Simple Rules for Effective Communication During a Presentation

 1. See yourself as others see you.
 Hear yourself as others hear you